Accounting: Accounting: Journal Entries

 To get started, navigate to the Accounting application.

-In Odoo, there are numerous operations that can lead to the creation of a journal entry, such as customer invoices, payments, vendor bills, bank statements, stock moves, and payslips.
-However, sometimes it is necessary to create custom journal entries, like when setting up your initial account balances or recording an adjusting journal entry.
+In Odoo, there are numerous operations that can lead to the creation of a journal entry, such as customer invoices, payments, vendor bills, bank statements, stock moves, payslips, etc. However, sometimes it is necessary to create journal entries manually, like when setting up your initial account balances or recording an adjusting journal entry.

 Click the NEW button to open a form view and begin a new entry.

-On the following page, you will be prompted to fill in the following fields:
+On the next screen, you will be prompted to fill in the following fields:

-Date: This is the date that you want the entry to be shown as being done on.
-It is automatically set to the current date; but it can be changed, if needed.
+Accounting Date: This is the date that you want the entry to be shown as being done on.
+It is automatically set to the current date, but should be changed, as appropriate.

-Journal: Select the journal you'd like to add this entry to.
+Journal: Select the journal to which you'd like to add this entry.
 All journal entries require a journal to be selected.

 In the Journal Items tab you will add Journal Item lines.
-You will always need at least two lines, one for a debit amount and one for a credit amount.
+You will always need a minimum of two lines, at least one for debit amounts and at least one for credit amounts.

 Click the Add a line button to add a journal item line.